Best vacuum cleaner deals in the Amazon Prime Day sale 2024

 The shopping excitement doesn’t end there, though, because the Prime Big Deal Days sale is also your chance to walk away with discounts on everything from home appliances, toothbrushes and beauty (CeraVe, Color Wow, Elemis and ghd included) to laptops, TVs and Apple products.

-But back to vacuums – if you’re looking to bust some dust, keep reading for the best vacuum cleaner deals in this year’s Amazon Big Deals Day sale.
+But back to vacuums – if you’re looking to bust some dust, keep reading for the best vacuum cleaner deals in this year’s Amazon Big Deal Days sale.

 Best vacuum deals to shop now